 325. Future of the Newsletter

 This is the 38th Issue of the ASPO Newsletter which has grown from a humble beginning to be read by thousands.
-The task of compiling it grows ever more demanding with the receipt of 10-30 e-mails a day, many containing useful comments and material, while surface mail brings books, papers, articles and letters, all of which demand grateful answers.
-In addition is the database to be guarded, updated, and properly archived.
+The task of compiling it grows ever more demanding with the receipt of 10-30 e-mails a day, many containing useful comments and material, while surface mail brings books, papers, articles, and letters, all of which demand grateful answers.
+Also is the database to be guarded, updated, and properly archived.